 Read about other types of grants and funding available from DEWNR.

 As a delivery partner in the South Australian pilot of the Commonwealth On-Farm Further Irrigation Efficiency Program, the South Australian Murray-Darling Basin Natural Resources Management Board is able to assist landholders seeking funding to modernise their irrigation infrastructure.
-In exchange for the funding, irrigators must return water savings to the Commonwealth Environmental Water Hotel (CEWH) for use as environmental water (e-water).
+In exchange for the funding, irrigators must return water savings to the Commonwealth Environmental Water Holder (CEWH) for use as environmental water (e-water).